EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 Combined Nintendo Switch games can be unreliable.
 These combined games will still work if you open them through Yuzu directly.

-However, using combined games may cause issues if you are using a shortcut created by Steam ROM Manager or running the game through EmulationStation-DE.
+However, using combined games may cause issues if you are using a shortcut created by Steam ROM Manager or running the game through ES-DE.

-It is recommended you do not use combined games if you want to use shortcuts created by Steam ROM Manager or run your games through EmulationStation-DE.
+It is recommended you do not use combined games if you want to use shortcuts created by Steam ROM Manager or run your games through ES-DE.

 ***